mobixsoftwarestudio/mobix-playbook/5-hiring-and-on-boarding-process.md

 The 4 stages of the hiring process aim at measuring technical prowess, communication skills, and management abilities for UX designer and Developer positions:

-1. Application form through the career section of our website to appraise the ownership of technical skills, as well as the alignment to our values and behaviours;
+* [x] Application form through the career section of our website to appraise the ownership of technical skills, as well as the alignment to our values and behaviours;
-2. Interview: here we have an open conversation with the candidate, that's the best way we found so far to evaluate the professional experience.
-At the same time, this step focuses on the ability to understand the technical process and common difficulties that can happen along the way;
+* [x] Technical Interview: here we have an open conversation with the candidate, that's the best way we found so far to evaluate the professional experience.
+At the same time, this step focuses on the ability to understand the technical ability on coding by solving some challenges.
-3. Task: in this step, we send the specs for a project that needs to be delivered in a week.
+* [x] Project: in this step, we send the specs for a project that needs to be delivered in a week.
 At this stage, we mainly evaluate abilities, skills and good practices.
 According to the needs, we may require one more task to fulfill to evaluate candidates’ qualities, such as problem-solving skills.
-4. Group assessment: when we need to appraise leadership, team-work and management qualities, we usually invite the candidates to a group assessment.
+* [x] Group assessment: when we need to appraise leadership, team-work and management qualities, we usually invite the candidates to a group assessment.
+This final step can be applied using pair programming, soft skills challenge, technical presentations.

 At the end of the process, candidates are shortlisted and each new collaborator starts the on-boarding process to acquire knowledge organizationally and technically.